yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	- Para virtualization

 	In order to optimize the rdtsc performance, some hypervisor provided PVRDTSCP which allows software in VM could be paravirtualized (modified) for better performance.
+If user applications in VM directly issue the rdtsc instruction, the para virtulziation solution can not work.

 3. Hybrid - correct but potentially slow